PAYMENT CARD SECURITY STANDARDS

 System Development Life Cycle

-• Software patches to payment card software must be properly tested before being deployed into production.
+- Software patches to payment card software must be properly tested before being deployed into a production environment.

-• Test/development environments must be separate from the production environment, with access controls in place to enforce such separation.
+- Test/development environments must be separate from the production environment, with access controls in place to enforce separation.

-• Production data (such as active primary account numbers) are not to be used for testing and development.
+- Production data (such as active primary account numbers) shall not to be used for testing and development.
 Production data must be sanitized before test or development use.

-• Development of all web applications should be based on secure coding guidelines such as the Open Web Application Security Project Guidelines (OWASP) and PCI-DSS Requirement 6.5.
+- Development of all web applications must be based on secure coding guidelines such as the Open Web Application Security Project Guidelines (OWASP) and PCI DSS Requirement 6.5.

 General Payment Card Security

 - The City shall conduct an annual risk assessment of its payment card environment.
 Involved parties shall be the Data Custodian, BTS infrastructure service and systems teams, and the Information Security Office.

-The physical locations for all payment card systems or devices shall be reviewed and approved by the Information Security Office.
+- The physical locations for all payment card systems or devices shall be reviewed at least annually and approved by the Information Security Office.

-• Vulnerability scanning will be conducted on a regular basis regularly and after any significant change for PCI scope devices including but not limited to desktops, servers and network devices.
+- Vulnerability scanning will be conducted on a regular basis regularly and after any significant change for PCI scope devices including but not limited to desktops, servers and network devices.
 Any PCI scope devices that are discovered to have vulnerabilities shall be remediated according the schedule enumerated in the BTS IT 17.03 Patch Management Standards.